Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

     - We only use highest levels e.g. `zstd -22` when 'publishing' (uploading) to web.

 - Files which we know are not compressible are assigned `copy` as compression strategy in their blocks.
-    - We will provide a mechanism to feed this info from outside the library.
+    - We provide a mechanism to feed this info from outside the library.

 - Prefer ZStd for large files.